BasemSuleiman/2023_Anomaly_Detection_IoT/README.md

 ### Original Dataset
 The dataset used in this project (project 2) was obtained from the UNSW IoT analytics team, and we cited the data properly in the paper.
 Link to the original data: https://iotanalytics.unsw.edu.au/attack-data.html.
 Under "Instructions", "Flow Data" and "Annotations" are two folders of original datasets.
 Cit the following paper is you use the original dataset.

-Cite the data: Hamza, A., Habibi Gharakheili, H., Benson, T. A., and Sivaraman, V. , “ Detecting Volumetric Attacks on LoT Devices via SDN-Based Monitoring of MUD Activity ” , Proc.
+_Hamza, A., Habibi Gharakheili, H., Benson, T. A., and Sivaraman, V. , “ Detecting Volumetric Attacks on LoT Devices via SDN-Based Monitoring of MUD Activity ” , Proc.
 ACM SOSR, San Jose, CA, USA, Apr, 2019.
 DOI: 10.1145/3314148.3314352
+_
 ### Processed Datas
 Our processed dataset and the corresponding code can be found in this GitHub repo "2023" - [update]FL.ipynb.
 If you use this dataset and/or the course code, cite the following research paper:

-# Zhang, Y., Suleiman, B., Alibasa, M.J. et al. Privacy-Aware Anomaly Detection in IoT Environments using FedGroup: A Group-Based Federated Learning Approach.
+_Zhang, Y., Suleiman, B., Alibasa, M.J. et al. Privacy-Aware Anomaly Detection in IoT Environments using FedGroup: A Group-Based Federated Learning Approach.
 J Netw Syst Manage 32, 20 (2024). https://doi.org/10.1007/s10922-023-09782-9
+_